aslupin/poc-rabbitmq/README.md

 ## Counting and  Counter example (POC for RabbitMQ)

-POC for RabbitMQ on NodeJs :Docker-compose build dockerfile for each service (sender and receiver)
+PoC for RabbitMQ on NodeJs :Docker-compose build dockerfile for each service (sender and receiver)

 ##### note : wait 20s for starting rabbitmq.